romilandc/streamlit-ollama-llm/README.md

-A Streamlit user interface for local LLM implementation on Ollama.
-With just two python apps you can have a localized LLM to chat with.
+A Streamlit webapp UI for local LLM implementation on Ollama.
+With just three python libraries (torch, streamlit, ollama) you can have a localized LLM to chat with.
 I'm running Ollama Windows (new update as-of 03/24) and DuckDuckGo browser and it's working great as a coding assistant.

 For coding, try code llama, dolphin-mixtral, or deepseek-coder.
 For everyday questions, try mixtral or mistral.
 There's a good selection available:  https://ollama.com/library